Chayey Moharan: History, editions and omissions

 Numerous editions followed, and a few of them add some of the omissions back in.

 The 1982 edition by Agudat Meshekh HaNachal, Jerusalem, introduced an overall numbering system which labeled all the paragraphs from one to 613, whereas previously each of the approximately 19 sections had their own paragraph numberings starting from one; and this one-to-613 numbering has become prevalent in subsequent editions.

 Breslov Research Institute's Tzaddik has all the omissions added back in except a few; the full manuscripts were made available to the editor and he included them.

-Recently more Hebrew editions have been released which include the omissions, including some that are not included in Tzaddik, for example the one available at BreslevCarmiel.com (c.
-2010?)
+Recently more Hebrew editions have been released which include the omissions, including some that are not included in Tzaddik, for example the one available at BreslevCarmiel.com.

 A 2015 edition by publisher Nekodah Tovah includes, besides all the omissions (except one), an appendix Kuntres haHosafoth (Tract of Appendi) compiled by R' Shmuel Horowitz (1903-1973) consisting of 307 paragraphs, in sections ranging from stories of the Baal Shem Tov (related to R' Nachman's birth), to Rabbi Nachman of Breslov, to his followers, to manuscripts by the Tcheriner Rav.
 R' Shmuel for many years collected stories and writings from Rabbi Abraham Chazan (1849-1917), son of Rabbi Nachman Chazan of Tulchin.